 Many patients choose to spend their final days at home.
 Hospice patients typically have a sense of security and familiarity at home.
 Most hospice providers provide families with medical equipment, medications and 24-hour access to nurses, chaplains and other services.
 Music therapy, pet therapy and respite care can also be part of hospice care.

 Care doesn’t end with a patient’s passing.
 Compassus, has trained bereavement counselors and chaplains to guide families through loss.
 The Medicare benefit includes 13 months of grief counseling after the death of a loved one.

 Hospice is covered by Medicare, Medicaid and most private insurance companies.
-Hospice is a financial relief for many families because services such as medication, equipment and supplies, are covered by hospice care benefits – with few out-of-pocket expenses.
+Hospice is a financial relief for many families because services such as medication, equipment and supplies, are covered by hospice care benefits – with few or no out-of-pocket expenses.

 Visit the ‘Locations’ page to find the program nearest you.
 We’ll help you learn more about the process or schedule a no-obligation consultation.